Abonsama/jessica-profile/README.md

 ## My process
-the process was to first building the html file and then set the customization using css. i think i messed up with the interactivity of the page and i'm not satisfied with the result. i couldn't make the pointer with the color that is requiered. i used maybe too much flex and i guess it could be a lot simpler. please check it out and tell me what is wrong, i'll apreciate it.
+the process was to first building the html file and then set the customization using css. i think i messed up with the interactivity of the page and i'm not satisfied with the result. i couldn't make the pointer with the color that is required. i used maybe too much flex and i guess it could be a lot simpler. please check it out and tell me what is wrong, i'll appreciate it.

 ### Built with